Diary of a Trip to England 1763

-At the same time the famous watchmaker Ferdinand Berthoud and C.E.L.
-Camus (responsible for the development of epicycloidal gearing) were sent to London by the French Academy of Science to examine Harrison's watch H4.
+At the same time the famous watchmaker Ferdinand Berthoud with C.E.L.
+Camus (responsible for the development of epicycloidal gearing) were sent to London by the French Academy of Science as a two-man delegation to examine Harrison's watch H4.
 Lalande spent some time with them as an actual or de-facto member of the delegation.
 Lalande visited John Harrison and other notable people concerned with the discovery of longitude.

-In 1980 the Voltaire Foundation produced a transcript of most of the text, but it has remained inaccessable to people who cannot read French.
+In 1980 the Voltaire Foundation produced an incomplete transcript of most of the text and some of the drawings, but it has remained inaccessable to people who cannot read French.

-My translation includes the entire text of the diary with the explanatory notes from the French transcript by Helene Monod-Cassidy, two biographies of Lalande, and a detailed examination of how the diary was written.
+My translation includes the entire text of the diary and all illustrations, together with the explanatory notes from the French transcript by Helene Monod-Cassidy, two biographies of Lalande, and a detailed examination of how the diary was written.